The silence of the doctor matched the darkness on the screen. He kept moving the wand around but darkness looks the same

 I couldn’t speak.
 It was as if up to that point my eyes had been inhaling the world of that lightless void and only now found a suitable place to exhale.
 It didn’t come out as a matching silence but a wordless groan.
 It no longer felt like non-life.
 It now felt like death.
-It felt like all of life rushing into a single moment in which it all went rushing out.
+It felt like all of life rushing into a single moment, the moment it all went rushing out.
 And that was a fullness too great to bear.
 Out came a river, like the big one with the dark red plague.

 I think there are certain tears that can only come out in the presence of select people.
 Maybe they’re even directed toward those people.
 Perhaps there are levels of pain so great they don’t even register if the right person isn’t available to help carry it.
 I wonder how much pain in this world flies under the radar carried by people who feel it precisely as nothingness.

 I wonder if such people, those who seem most immune to pain, are those whose pain has found no one outside with open arms, no chest on which to lay its prickly head.
 I wonder if their mother still calls them “Baby,” or if she ever did.
 I wonder if they have dark rivers coiling up inside them, like a serpent under threat, with no one willing to share their pain, no one willing to be their Dead Sea.
 But pain, like water, is always pressing against the edges to find a way out.
 Pain that is not shared by others is likely to be projected onto others, pain with fangs.
 As Richard Rohr has said, “if you don’t transform your pain, you will transmit it in some form.”
 Or, if you like, Robert Plant: “If it keeps on rainin’ the levee’s going to break; when the levee breaks I’ll have no place to stay” (Led Zeppelin).